tomquinonero/twig-svelte-link-resolver/README.md

-# Twig link resolver
+# Twig Svelte link resolver

-This extension allows you to quickly open your twig file by clicking the links generated in your editor.
+This extension allows you to quickly open your svelte components in twig by clicking the links generated in your editor.

 <br>
 <br>

 ## Configuration

-Prepend the keys with the extension name : **twigLinkResolver** (e.g. `twigLinkResolver.templatesRootPath`)
+Prepend the keys with the extension name : **TwigSvelteLinkResolver** (e.g. `TwigSvelteLinkResolver.templatesRootPath`)

 <br>
 <table>